 These fields are most useful for users already familiar with the BigQuery tables.

-Each table was tagged with labels relating to the source, data type, reference genome build, status, and access.
+Each table was tagged with labels relating to the status, program, reference genome build, source, data type, experimental strategy and access.
 Users can search on any of these labels on the Labels filter field.
 Users can find the Labels search filter under the Show More Filters option.

 The labels for a table can be viewed when the blue plus sign (+) to the left of the table row is clicked.
 See the screen shot in the Schema section below.